Twist automorphisms on quantum unipotent cells and dual canonical bases: Quantum twist isomorphisms

 \subsection{Other descriptions of quantum unipotent subgroups and quantum closed unipotent cells}

 In this subsection, we describe the algebras, quantum unipotent subgroups and quantum unipotent cells, by using the quantized coordinate algebra $\Rq$.
 The following descriptions are essentially shown in \cite[9.1.7]{MR1315966}, \cite[Theorem 3.7]{MR2679698}.
 However, we restate them emphasizing the terms of dual canonical bases.
-Actually, we can now prove each statement immediately.
+Actually, we can now prove each statement immediately. \begin{notation} Let $v,w\in W$.
+By abuse of notation, we describe the canonical projection $\Rq^{w(+)}\to\Rq^{w(+)}/\Qq_{v}^{w(+)}$ as $c\mapsto[c]$. \end{notation} \begin{defn} As a bridge between quantized enveloping algebras and quantized coordinate algebras, we consider the following two linear maps: